rubocode/frontier.nvim/doc/design/archetype/unique.md

 The _frontier_ primary theme uses _red.Normal_
 for both _Fixed_ and _Special_ elements.
 But these are separately used in the highlight definitions.
-You can change your mind of _Fixed_ or _Special_ at any point with changing the color at just this one place in the project and receive the desired outcome.
+You can change your mind on _Fixed_ or _Special_ at any point with changing the color at just this one place in the project and receive the desired outcome.
 We have the carefully chosen